 Monday, June 01, 2026

 Yesterday we took a walk up the quarry road and to my great delight I heard a wood warbler singing.
-It came close to the road several times, fluttering and hovering rapidly through the branches.
-This is probably it - although a willow warbler was also foraging nearby.
+Greger couldn't hear it, but he's fairly sure he saw it.

 The white-tailed eagle flew across as I drew level with the lower quarry; it turned once and came towards me, then did a sort of mid-air stop.....

 .....and I wondered if it had caught something.
-Nearby, swallows and house martins were flying high in circles, so something good was up there - but would an eagle bother with such tiny morsels?
-Anyway, it continued on its original course and I lost it over the edge of the hill.
+Nearby, swallows and house martins were flying high in circles, so something good in the insect line was up there - but would an eagle bother with such tiny morsels?
+Anyway, it soon turned and continued on its original course and I lost it over the edge of the hill.

 A visit to Achnahaird brought a sanderling - for once, a rather brighter individual than the greyish ones I usually seem to see.